EU-Reporting for the Calendar Year 2025

 In this case, please select under “Type of Product” the applicable biofuels (e.g. biodiesel, bioethanol, HVO, biomethane etc.).

-• Biofuel/Bioliquid/Biomass fuel Producersshall report the amount of biofuel produced and supplied into the market under the ISCC EU certificate in the calendar year 2023.
+• Biofuel/Bioliquid/Biomass fuel and RCFs (recycled carbon fuels) and renewable fuels of non-biological origin (RFNBOs) producersProducers shall report the amount of renewable fuel produced, which were supplied into the market under the ISCC EU certificate in the calendar year 2025.
 Here, the applicable type(s) of products (such as biodiesel, bioethanol, HVO, biomethane, etc.) have to be selected one by one.

 Do I have to complete the form even if I have no sustainable amounts to report?